awsdocs/aws-codestar-user-guide/doc_source/how-to-modify-serverless-project.md

 1. Choose your existing serverless project and then open the **Code** page\.
 In the top level of your repository, note the location of the SAM template named `template.yml` to be modified\.

 1. Open the `template.yml` file in your IDE or local repository\.
 Add a new `Globals` section by copying this text\.
-The sample text in this tutorial chooses the AllAtOnce option\.
+The sample text in this tutorial chooses the Canary10Percent5Minutes option\.

    ```
    Globals:
      Function:
-       AutoPublishAlias: Live
+       AutoPublishAlias: live
        DeploymentPreference:
-         Enabled: True
+         Enabled: true
-         Type: AllAtOnce
+         Type: Canary10Percent5Minutes
    ```

    This example shows a modified template after the `Globals` section has been added: